ramachandran-lab/ML-MAGES/README.md

 These files provide the necessary data for performing the ML-MAGES method described in the paper.

 ### Data folder (real data for running the full method with ensembled models)
-Input data files to `run_ensemble.py` are not included due to large file sizes.
-The following files (as used in `run_ensemble.sh`) are needed:
+Input data files to `ml_mages.py` are not included due to large file sizes.
+The following files (as used in `run_ml_mages.sh`) are needed:

 - The `data/block_ld` folder contains LD data.
 Suppose there are a total of x LD blocks, then this folder should contain x+1 files, optionally with additional files for reference.
   - The full LD of split segments along all the chromosomes, ordered by chromosome and position, are saved in x files labeled as `block_0.ld`, `block_1.ld`, to `block_x.ld`, each being a comma-delimited matrix.
   - The file `block_ids.txt` contains x lines, where each line is the index of the last variant in the corresponding block **plus one**.
 Indices go from 0 to M-1, where M is the total number of variants along all the chromosomes.
 For instance, if `block_0.ld` is of size 200x200 and `block_1.ld` is of size 210x210, then the first two lines in `block_ids.txt` should be 200 and 410.
   - [Optional] The file `blocks_meta.csv` is a comma-delimited file with three columns: 'block_id', 'chr', 'id_in_chr', and x rows (excluding the header).
 The three columns correspond to the block index (as used in the `.ld` file names), the chromosome to which the block belongs, and the index of the block within that chromosome.
 For instance, a row of `405,15,0` means the `block_405.ld` is the first (indexed by 0) block in CHR15.
-- The `data/gwa` folder contains GWA result files, labeled as `gwas_TRAIT.csv` where `TRAIT` is the trait name and should be the same as the one used for argument `traits` in the input to `run_ensemble.py`.
+- The `data/gwa` folder contains GWA result files, labeled as `gwas_TRAIT.csv` where `TRAIT` is the trait name and should be the same as the one used for argument `traits` in the input to `ml_mages.py`.
 The file for each trait should have exactly M lines excluding the header, with each line corresponds to a variant, and all variants ordered the same as those in LD blocks.
 There should be at least three columns: 'BETA','SE', and 'CHR'.
   - 'BETA': the estimated GWA effect of the variant
   - 'SE': the standard error of the estimated effect
   - 'CHR': chromosome of the variant